fwilleke80/plg_system_notifynewcontent/README.md

 When a new article is published to a certain category (or to one of its child categories), all users that have "Notify on new content" enabled will receive an email.

 ### Configuration
 Go to *Extensions >> Plugins* to configure the plugin.
-You can select the category to monitor, and compose the mail subject and body.
+You can e.g. select the category to monitor, and compose the mail subject and body.

 ### Known issues
 * You have to manually set the custom user field "Notify on new content" editable by the users, if you want them to be able to choose.